-Based in Los Angeles, cinematographer Eric Schmidt has photographed films and television shows for directors Mark Pellington, Simon West, Agnieska Holland and Yann Samuell, as well as hundreds of commercials with directors like Noam Murro, Wayne McClammy, Andreas Nilsson, Damin Kulash and Steve Miller.
+Based in Los Angeles, cinematographer Eric Schmidt has photographed films and television shows for directors Mark Pellington, Simon West, Agnieska Holland and Yann Samuell, as well as hundreds of commercials with directors like Noam Murro, Wayne McClammy, Andreas Nilsson, Damian Kulash and Steve Miller.

-Schmidt began his career filming the series “Cold Case” for producer Jerry Bruckheimer, and his work was nominated for Best Cinematography in a Television Series by the American Society of Cinematoraphers.
+Schmidt began his career filming the series “Cold Case” for producer Jerry Bruckheimer, and his work was nominated for Best Cinematography in a Television Series by the American Society of Cinematographers.
 He extended his narrative credentials on the movies “The Mechanic” starring Jason Statham, Donald Sutherland and Ben Foster and “I Melt With You” with Rob Lowe, Carla Gugino and Thomas Jane.

 Most recently, he was behind the lens filming additional cinematography on the movies “The Last Thing He Wanted” directed by Dee Rees (“Mudbound”) starring Anne Hathaway and “The Wolverine” directed by James Mangold.

 Eric lensed the Cannes Bronze Lion spot “Roam Free” for Land Rover directed by Noam Murro via Y&R NYC and the Gold Clio winning campaign “World’s Most Interesting Man” for Dos Equis for director Steve Miller via Havas Worldwide.